Long-term loans are useful to assist for a range of unexpected expenses, when other sources of financial support are not available or limited.

 If you are an Australian citizen or permanent resident, you can repay the loan after course completion.

 Loan repayments are made via BPay.
 They can be made in full or by instalments to the University’s Finance Department.
-Penalties (including being unable to re-enrol, obtain an academic transcript or graduate) will apply if your loan is not repaid within the agreed timeframe.

 For more information about the administration of University of Melbourne student loans, please see the Student Loans, Fees and Charges Policy (MPF1325).